 Grant Application Guidelines, Deadlines and Procedure

-In addition, the Waldorf Schools Fund may make gifts from the Fund’s own limited resources, which, in the past, have helped schools which are not in the United States, schools which are affiliated with AWSNA but not yet full AWSNA members, or associated organizations providing services which directly benefit Waldorf schools.
+In addition, the Waldorf Schools Fund may make gifts from the Fund’s own limited resources, which, in the past, have helped schools which are affiliated with AWSNA but not yet full AWSNA members, or associated organizations providing services which directly benefit Waldorf schools.
 The deadline for these applications is March 1st, and such applications will only be considered at the Spring meeting.
-Since these funds are very limited it is advisable to contact the chairperson before submitting an application.
+Since these funds are very limited it is advisable to contact the WSF President before submitting an application.

-In the case of emergency needs, please contact the chairperson to discuss the possibility of assistance between the regularly scheduled meetings.
+In the case of emergency needs, please contact the WSF President to discuss the possibility of assistance between the regularly scheduled meetings.

-Grants have been made to schools and adult education centers for the following purposes:
+Grants have been made to independent schools and adult education centers for the following purposes:

 · Contributions to scholarship funds at the Waldorf teacher education centers in the United States.